 The fault-finding “gotcha game” drives a wedge in relationships.
 When you don’t think well of your partner and often are critical, you are driving your relationship into the ground.
 This is not a good path to be on.
 It leads the opposite way of a healthy, loving relationship.

 What is a good alternative?

-Giving compliments is an excellent way of validating your partner doing something right.
+Giving compliments is an excellent way of validating that your partner doing something right.
 Compliments are defined as expressions of praise, admiration, recognition, or congratulation.
-Giving such praise is a good a way to develop better communication and build trust with your partner.
+Giving such praise is a good ,way to develop better communication and build trust with your partner.
 Psychologically, compliments benefit both you and your partner.
 That is because recognition helps others feel good about themselves.
 They can feel appreciated and respected.
 Being appreciated brings out the best in people.
 It boosts self-confidence and self-worth.
 Partners perform better when we let them know we appreciate them.
 It causes shifts in attitudes about the relationship.

 Women are never disarmed by compliments.
 In contrast, men sometimes are.
 Giving a compliment can be very powerful when you say it directly, smoothly, and sincerely.
 Don’t wait until later to say something nice.
 Pay attention, so that you give the compliment directly as you see your partner doing something praiseworthy.

 Let’s go back to Julie for a moment.
 He complimented her, but she got flustered because this was not his usual behavior.
 If you are the receiver of a compliment, simply say, “Thank you.”
 It is so easy to thank your partner for a compliment, yet most of us are not very good at it.
 We often answer compliments by selling ourselves short.

 The next day Richard tried again.
 They were sitting on the sofa, watching an old movie.
 He took her hand and said, “Your haircut looks great, honey.”